salaheddinek/py_sfm_viewer/README.md

 * **Command line and GUI**: the package can be used via command line, or can be run  with a user interface.

-* **Gradiant colors**: the library uses a gradient between two (or more) colors in order to make it easy to distinguish between the start and the end of the trajectory.
+* **Gradient colors**: the library uses a gradient between two (or more) colors in order to make it easy to distinguish between the start and the end of the trajectory.

 * **Lightweight**: the python package can be wrapped in a single file, and can be run as a script from anywhere.

-* **Small number of dependencies**: the library only depends on numpy (and optionally PySide6 for the user interface).
+* **Small number of dependencies**: the library only depends on Numpy (and optionally PySide6 for the user interface).

 * **Cross-platform**: can be used on Linux and Windows.